I was at a conference in Oslo and someone asked the question straight out:

 Back to the question

 How does Oslo become Stockholm?
-By having Norwegian capital reinvested in Norway instead of disappearing into Tesla via the Oil Fund.
-By Norwegian enterprises starting to buy from Norwegian startups.
-By the first generation of Norwegian exits creating founders and employees who start over — with money, contacts, and scars.
+Norwegian capital reinvested at home.
+Norwegian enterprises buying from Norwegian startups.
+A first generation of exits creating founders with money, contacts, and scars.

 There is an enormous amount left to do.
 And nothing is invented yet — people always think things are figured out, but they're not.